 Long quotations (more than 40 words) are in a block with no quotation marks, and indented 5 spaces from the left margin.

 Paraphrasing and summarizing

 Paraphrasing means restating another person’s idea in your own words.
 Summarizing means using your own words to report the essence of the passage with fewer words than the original source uses.
 Each paraphrase and summary has to be documented: include at least the author’s last name and the publication year.
-Providing the page number(s) as well is recommended though not required.
+Include the page numbers to refer the reader to a specific part of the text, if applicable.
 Put quotation marks for word phrases that you cannot substitute with your own words.
 Example: